yashmit07/QuickCafe/README.md

 Finding the right café isn't just about location - it's about finding a space that matches your mood and needs.
 Traditional review platforms don't capture the "vibe" or specific amenities you're looking for.

 ### Our Solution
-QuickCafé uses AI to analyze thousands of reviews and data points to understand café characteristics and match them to your preferences.
+QuickCafé uses GPT-4 to analyze café reviews and details to understand their unique characteristics and match them to your preferences.
 Our system employs:
-- Advanced NLP for review analysis
+- Direct review analysis using GPT-4
-- Multi-dimensional scoring algorithms
+- Smart scoring algorithms
-- Real-time data processing
+- Real-time streaming responses
-- Intelligent caching mechanisms
+- Location-based caching

 ## ✨ Core Features